By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 369|Page: 1|2 min read

 The article that is being analyzed is a mock press release from The Onion.
-The headline says it all “Bangor Police Bring in Stephen King to Help Track Demonic Car That Killed Woman.”
-Indubitably, this is an allusion to his bestselling novel and movie “Christine” about a car possessed by supernatural forces.
+The headline says it all: “Bangor Police Bring in Stephen King to Help Track Demonic Car That Killed Woman.”
+Indubitably, this is an allusion to his bestselling novel and movie “Christine” about a car possessed by supernatural forces (King, 1983).

-In the third paragraph The Onion depicts King with a “cane” and “hobbling”.
-King uses repetition by saying “So you’ve got no means, no motive, and no opportunity...”
-In the following the police chief says the “celebrated novelist and longtime Maine resident has assisted with a number of high-profile cases over the years, including one in which a telekinetic teenager destroyed a local high school gym and another in which a bloodsucking undead being and his elderly caretaker conspired to turn all the residents of a nearby town into vampires.”
-Clearly the writer is talking about another one of Stephen King novels “Salem’s Lot” and “Carrie”.
+In the third paragraph, The Onion depicts King with a “cane” and “hobbling.”
+King uses repetition by saying, “So you’ve got no means, no motive, and no opportunity...”
+This repetition adds a layer of humor to the portrayal of King as a detective figure.
+The police chief mentions that the “celebrated novelist and longtime Maine resident has assisted with a number of high-profile cases over the years, including one in which a telekinetic teenager destroyed a local high school gym and another in which a bloodsucking undead being and his elderly caretaker conspired to turn all the residents of a nearby town into vampires.”
+Clearly, the writer is referencing other Stephen King novels, “Salem’s Lot” and “Carrie” (King, 1975; King, 1974).

-The article comprises of personification by saying the car has “…a taste for blood, it’s going to start seeking revenge on anyone it feels may have wronged it.”
-“That means the clock’s ticking if we want to prevent another murder.
-“Is another literary device that King uses instead of actually saying hurry up before another murder takes place.
-The article makes sure the reader recalls that King is an author, by stating “the award-winning writer”, “bestselling author”, and “the author”.
+The article comprises personification by stating the car has “…a taste for blood, it’s going to start seeking revenge on anyone it feels may have wronged it.”
+This anthropomorphic portrayal of the car adds to the comedic effect, highlighting the absurdity of the situation.
+The phrase “That means the clock’s ticking if we want to prevent another murder” is another literary device that King uses instead of directly saying hurry up before another murder takes place.
+This indirect expression adds urgency and drama to the narrative, enhancing the satirical tone.

-In summation, through the use of satirical rhetorical strategies The Onion created an overall witty and humorous article.
-Despite the fact that King is just an author not a certified crime scene technician but still the Bangor Police used the author to solve a crime similar to the plot of one of his novels.
+In summation, through the use of satirical rhetorical strategies, The Onion created an overall witty and humorous article.
+Despite the fact that King is just an author and not a certified crime scene technician, the Bangor Police still used the author to solve a crime similar to the plot of one of his novels.
+This clever intertwining of fiction and reality underscores the article’s comedic brilliance.

 Browse our vast selection of original essay samples, each expertly formatted and styled